 The Saskatchewan Co-operative Merit Awards honour individuals and organizations that have made an outstanding contribution to co-operatives and credit unions in Saskatchewan.

-Nominations for the 2023 Saskatchewan Co-operative Merit Awards will open in January.
+Nominations for the 2023 Saskatchewan Co-operative Merit Awards are open now and close May 7, 2023.

-Click on the image above to download a PDF of the nomination flyer and details.
+- Nominations for individuals not selected as an award recipient can be revised and re-submitted in a subsequent year.
+Self nominations for the Co-operative Enterprise Award are welcome.
+Click on the image above to download a PDF of the nomination flyer and details. g

 Awards are presented in some or all of the following four categories.
 To download a copy of these categories and the eligibility requirements, click HERE.